HaolingZHANG/MotifEffect/README.md

 │    │    ├── DefaultAgent                         // Default trained agent.
 │    │    ├── NEATAgent                            // Trained agent for the NEAT method and its variants.
 │    │    ├── create_agent_config                  // Create training configure of agent.
-│    │    ├── obtain_best                          // Obtain best genome in the specific task.
+│    │    ├── obtain_best                          // Obtain the best genome in the specific task.
 │    │    ├── train_and_evaluate                   // Train and evaluate agents in a given NEAT task.
 │    │    ├── train                                // Train an agent in a given NEAT task.
 │    │    ├── evaluate                             // Evaluate an agent in a given NEAT task.